Servicerobotics-Ulm/ComponentRepository/ComponentPlayerStageSimulator/README.md

 It offers several services for controlling the robot, such as sending navigation commands, providing access to the robot's odometry and laser scans.
 SmartPlayerStage simulator can replace both SmartPioneerBaseServer and SmartLaserLMS200 for simulation purposes.

-Tested on Ubuntu 16.04.
-See INSTALL.txt
+Tested on Ubuntu 12.04 LTS with player-3.0.2 and Stage-3.2.2, built from sources.

+Note: This component is used in Tutorials (e.g. Lesson 1).

 GPL-License: includes Code from the Player Project.